eltoroit/LDS_Interview/@ELTORO.IT/interview.md

 **READER:**	Ok, so if I do not make calls to the server how do I work with Salesforce data?
 Do I need to write Apex controllers?

 **EL TORO:** Great question, I am glad you asked… Let me show you the different ways you can work with Salesforce data with and without writing Apex.
-Oh, but let me warn you, Lightning Components offers few different ways...
+Oh, but let me warn you, Lightning Components offers quite a few different ways...

 **READER:** Why is that a warning?

-**EL TORO:** Well, it can be confusing to choose the best way for your needs.
+**EL TORO:** Well, it can be confusing when trying to choose the best way for your needs.

 **READER:** OK, I have been warned :-)